Compress GIF

 Why did it say the result was not smaller?

-If your GIF was already heavily optimized, re-encoding it at these settings can produce a file the same size or bigger, so we reject that and don't give you a worse download.
-Try lowering the width or the max-colors slider further, which forces a genuine reduction.
+If your GIF was already heavily optimized, re-encoding at these settings can produce a file the same size or bigger, so we reject that and do not give you a worse download.
+Try lowering the width or the max-colours slider further to force a genuine reduction.

 Will compressing make the GIF look bad?

 Not at sensible settings.
-We use FFmpeg's two-pass palette pipeline — generate a per-clip palette, then apply it with Bayer dithering — so colors stay close to the source instead of banding.
-The visible quality cost comes almost entirely from how far you push the width and color sliders, so you're in control of the trade-off.
+Native ffmpeg uses the two-pass palette pipeline — generate a per-clip palette, then apply it with Bayer dithering — so colours stay close to the source instead of banding.
+The visible quality cost comes almost entirely from how far you push the width and colour sliders, so you are in control of the trade-off.

 Should I just use a video instead?